 Push based engagement is all about reaching out to your customers where they are present and sharing messages that push them towards a decision you want them to take.
 Typically, this is done using communication channels such as mobile apps, mobile or desktop websites, phone calls, SMS or text messages, emails, or even face-to-face by sales reps in a physical store.

 With several vendors “pushing” (pun!) their platforms, nudging has become really easy these days.
-Maybe that’s why, among all the approaches to engagement that we have seen, this one is the clear favourite of many companies.
+Maybe that’s why, among all the approaches to engagement that we have seen, this one is the clear favorite of many companies.

 Pull based approach

-We have all seen some superb ad campaigns that make us want to go to a tourist location, donate to the poor and needy, buy the next iPhone, taste that juicy burger, invest in a particular mutual fund, etc. This type of engagement is done using mass media, such as TV, newspapers, YouTube, browser display and search ads, radio, and social media, of course.
+We have all seen some superb Ad campaigns that make us want to go to a tourist location, donate to the poor and needy, buy the next iPhone, taste that juicy burger, invest in a particular mutual fund, etc. This type of engagement is done using mass media, such as TV, newspapers, YouTube, browser display and search ads, radio, and social media, of course.

 A word of caution